Floyd Mayweather Jr. vs. Saul Alvarez

 - Promotions for the fight included an 11-city, two-country media and fan tour.
 The tour was the biggest one mounted for a fight since 2007, when Mayweather and Oscar De La Hoya also visited 11 cities in the build up to their junior middleweight championship fight, which set the all-time pay-per-view record with nearly 2.5 million buys.

 - As a first in history, the WBC announced that they would award the winner a belt in large 24K gold (not plated).
-The WBA also stated that they would present a special belt to the winner.
+The WBA also stated that they would present a special belt to the winner, but it turned out to only be a new version of their "Super Champion" belt, made by Sartonk.

-- It was the 11th overall and 8th consecutive fight for Mayweather Jr. at the MGM Grand in Las Vegas, Nevada.
+- This was the 11th overall and eighth consecutive fight for Mayweather at the MGM Grand in Las Vegas, Nevada.
 It was the fourth appearance for Alvarez at the venue.

 - The bout was fought at a catch weight of 152 lbs.